jesusrodriguezgonzalez/jesusrodriguezgonzalez/README.md

 ### I'm a frontend from , I'm passionate on creating technology to elevate people, and building community.
 Some technologies I enjoy working as a team under the latest technologies, such as React <br/><br>

--   🌱 I’m currently learning Angular and Redux
+-   🌱 I’m currently learning Angular and React Native

 -   💬 Ask me about Tecnology